mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 That being said I wanted a way to create animations that complements Animotion.

+{% embed src="https://stackblitz.com/github/joysofcode/motion-svg?embed=1&file=src%2Froutes%2F%2Bpage.svelte" title="Motion SVG" %}

+You can find the code on [GitHub](https://github.com/joysofcode/motion-svg).

-I thought about it for months and explored everything I could think of using the [The Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), but I could not get it right.
+I thought about it for months and explored everything I could think of [using the Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), but I could not get it right.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I made a declarative SVG timeline in Svelte with ease thanks to <a href="https://twitter.com/motiondotdev?ref_src=twsrc%5Etfw">@motiondotdev</a> since I don&#39;t have to think about timelines and reap the power of the Web Animations API.<br><br>How beautiful is this friends? 😄 <a href="https://t.co/PWLUjgvkui">pic.twitter.com/PWLUjgvkui</a></p>&mdash; Matia (@joyofcodedev) <a href="https://twitter.com/joyofcodedev/status/1716406230074171538?ref_src=twsrc%5Etfw">October 23, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Using the process of elimination, I felt closer to the solution each time I failed, only to realize the answer was right in front of me, and that Motion Canvas was right all along.
+Using the process of elimination, I felt closer to the solution each time I failed, only to realize that Motion Canvas was right all along.

-## The Building Blocks
+## Animation Library Foundations

 In Motion Canvas you can define values that change over time, and it uses [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator) to describe and play animations.